Much of Sherwood Schools history was documented in the 1987 25th Jubilee Book. The 50th Jubilee book is currently in production.

 Mrs Siu Swinburn was appointed in 2004 by the Board of Trustees

 During her time many changes took place - new school signs, the school archway, and the a new swimming changing area, P.E sheds and a toilet block. in 2006 there was discussion that Sherwood School close and merge with another school due to the continuing roll fall.
 The community was split at a vote and the school survived.
-Mrs Swinburne left in October 2009 after nearly 6 years in the role.
+Mrs Swinburne resigned in October 2009 after nearly 6 years in the role.

 Mr Ricardo Fox

 The appointment of Mr Ricardo Fox at the beginning of 2010 was the beginning of a new era at Sherwood School.
 With a roll of 19 students the undertaking was to project the school's character within the community.

 .
 During his time Mr Fox implemented the new curriculum and updated school documentation with the staff and board, removed the prefab classroom that was erected in the 1970's, implemented Asian language and upgraded the schools physical environment.

 At the end of 2011 a new library and media room was built to replace the removed prefab.
 In partnership with Kooga NZ a new school uniofrm was implemented in April 2012 moving from the bottle green, red and white to emerald and navy.